 - Cruciferous vegetables: broccoli, cabbage, cauliflower, turnips, Brussels sprouts, bok choy.

-These are the recipes we regularly enjoy at home.
-The majority of them are prepared with simple seasonings like salt and pepper.
+These are the recipes we regularly enjoy at home, most of them prepared with simple seasonings like salt and pepper.
+Occasionally we add whole or smashed cloves of garlic for extra flavor.

-Experiment with seasonings by incorporating chili powder and cayenne, along with garlic and onion powder, or even a touch of cinnamon.
-For an added pop of freshness and flavor, consider mixing in fresh herbs like cilantro and parsley with the oil.
-Get creative and enjoy the process!
+Experiment with seasonings by incorporating chili powder and cayenne, along with garlic powder, or even a little cinnamon.
+For an added pop of freshness and flavor, consider adding fresh herbs like chopped cilantro and parsley after removing from the oven.

 Roasted Cauliflower and Asparagus with Carrots